japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Used by the planner to decide when it is safe to broadcast a relation.
 By default, the system will assume that tables are too large to broadcast.

-Use link:spark-sql-SQLConf.adoc#defaultSizeInBytes[SQLConf.defaultSizeInBytes] method to access the current value.
+Use [SQLConf.defaultSizeInBytes](SQLConf.md#defaultSizeInBytes) method to access the current value.

 | [[spark.sql.dialect]] *spark.sql.dialect*